INTERNATIONAL BRUSSELERS,

 Member(s) of Government responsible for this response

-Secretary of State of the Brussels-Capital Region, responsible for Economic transition and Scientific research
+Minister of the Government of the Brussels-Capital Region, responsible for Climate change, Environment, Energy and Participatory democracy Response

 Member(s) of Government responsible for this response